Legal Services To Achieve The Best Possible Results

 The Landlord-Tenant Relationship is a unique one.
 While on its face, it is a purely business relationship, often times disputes between landlords and tenants can get personal.
 While the idea of the Landlord-Tenant Relationship is one that should be mutually beneficial, tensions and disagreements create a shift to a more complex and contested relationship.

-Many landlords see the bright line idea of an investment and profit without fully understanding their responsibilities.
-They disregard the law, and develop a sense of empowerment over their tenants, as they own the property and therefore can choose what they allow or disallow.
+Many landlords can only see the bright line idea of an investment and profit, and are blinded to the responsibilities that go along with their side of the deal.
+Whether deliberately or without fully understanding their responsibilities, they disregard the law, and develop a sense of empowerment over their tenants, as they own the property, and therefore believe can choose what they allow or disallow.

 Fortunately for tenants, the law is on your side.
 The law in Pennsylvania governs what landlords are allowed or disallowed to do.
 One of the areas of the law more commonly invoked surrounds the return of security deposits.

 Most often, landlords feel as if they can get away with Withholding the Deposit, considering it theirs as soon as they receive it.
 Landlords come up with far-fetched reasons why they should withhold the deposit, or just fail to return to the deposit altogether.
 While sometimes retaining some or all of the deposit is necessary, landlords still must adhere to the law and the requirements in Bucks County and the surrounding counties.

 The Law in Pennsylvania

 Pennsylvania is governed by the Landlord-Tenant Act of 1951 under P.C.S.A Section 250.512.
 The Act provides requirements for both the landlord and tenant with respect to security deposits.
 As a tenant, it is your responsibility to provide your previous landlord with a forwarding address.
 Until you do that, the Landlord has no obligation to chase after you to give you back your deposit.
 But once you give the landlord your new address, the clock is on for him or her to act.